kstenerud/concise-encoding/ce-structure.md

 Numeric Types
 -------------

 The Concise Encoding format itself places no bounds on the range of most numeric types, but implementations (being bound by language, platform, and physical limitations) **MUST** [decide which ranges to accept](#user-controllable-limits).
+It's important that any limits chosen are kept consistent across all participating systems in order to mitigate potential [security holes](#security-and-limits).

+An implementation **MAY** alter the type and storage size of integer and floating point values when encoding/decoding as long as the final numeric value remains the same (i.e. it can still be converted back to the original type and size with no data loss).

 ### Boolean